benhall-7/prickly/README.md

 - Specify the file to open from the terminal in the app arguments
 - Open the application and load the file manually with the file explorer

-Param labels are loaded by precedence:
+[Param labels](https://github.com/ultimate-research/param-labels) are loaded by precedence:

 1. If there is a ParamLabels.csv file in the current directory
 2. If there is a ParamLabels.csv file in the application directory
+  - If installed with `cargo install`, find the `.cargo/bin` directory

 ## Command shortcuts: